aalemi97/ENEL645/README.md

 # ENEL645
 This repository is allocated to assignment's files of the ENEL 645 (Winter 2022) course from the University of Calgary.
-The course instructor is Prof. Roberto Souza (@rmsouza01)
+The course instructor is Dr Roberto Souza (@rmsouza01)
 ## Group members are:
 - Annie Bugbird        | UCID: 30164591
 - Maryam Zarabian      | UCID: 30156137